-- a) Whether internal audits should be assigned to the Auditor-Controller or the county's Internal Audit Department; - b) A decision by the Auditor-Controller to withhold pension payments for a county supervisor that the Auditor-Controller deemed illegal; and, - c) A 2016 decision by the Auditor-Controller to halt payment for mailers that the Auditor-Controller deemed in violation of Fair Political Practices Commission rules.
+- a) Whether internal audits should be assigned to the Auditor-Controller or the county's Internal Audit Department; - b) A decision by the Auditor-Controller to withhold pension payments for a county supervisor that the Auditor-Controller deemed illegal; and, - c) A 2016 decision by the Auditor-Controller to halt payment for mailers that the Auditor-Controller deemed in violation of Fair Political Practices Commission rules. - 7) Previous Legislation.
+SB 292 (Bates) of 2017 was substantially similar to this bill.
+SB 292 was held in the Assembly Appropriations Committee. - AB 783 (Daly) of 2015 would have given responsibility for internal audits in Orange County to the auditor-controller rather than the board of supervisors.

-Existing law requires a county board of supervisors, upon request of the county assessor or sheriff, to contract with legal counsel to assist the assessor or sheriff with duties for which the district attorney or county counsel would have a conflict of interest in representing the assessor or sheriff.
-Existing law provides for the county assessor or sheriff to initiate an ex parte proceeding before the presiding judge of the superior court in the event the board of supervisors does not concur with the assessor or sheriff that a conflict of interests exists.
-This bill would expand these provisions to apply to the county auditor-controller.

-- 7) Previous Legislation.
-AB 783 (Daly) of 2015 would have given responsibility for internal audits in Orange County to the auditor-controller rather than the board of supervisors.
 AB 783 was held on the Senate Floor. - 8) State Mandate.
-This bill is keyed a state mandate, which means the state could be required to reimburse local agencies and school districts for implementing the bill's provisions if the Commission on State Mandates determines that the bill contains costs mandated by the state.

-9) Arguments in Support.
+This bill is keyed a state mandate, which means the state could be required to reimburse local agencies and school districts for implementing the bill's provisions if the Commission on State Mandates determines that the bill contains costs mandated by the state. - 9) Arguments in Support.
 Orange County Auditor-Controller Eric Woolery, sponsor of this bill, writes, "Under current law, if a county auditor-controller is presented with an illegal charge or claim from another government agency or elected official, the county auditor-controller is subject to criminal liability if he or she refuses to pay the illegal charge or claim.
 If the county auditor-controller pays the illegal charge or claim, the county auditor-controller is then personally liable.

 "Existing law explicitly declares the county counsel to be the legal advisor of the board of supervisors, but the county auditor-controller cannot retain outside counsel without approval of the board of supervisors.
 This produces an inherent conflict of interest when the board of supervisors presents a potentially illegal charge or claim to the county auditor-controller.
-SB 292 resolves this conflict of interest by allowing the county auditor-controller to utilize the existing process that county assessors and county sheriffs use to seek independent counsel."
+AB 3068 resolves this conflict of interest by allowing the county auditor-controller to utilize the existing process that county assessors and county sheriffs use to seek outside counsel.
+It also strengthens that process by ensuring the presiding judge approves the selection of the attorney."